Nice to meet you.

 • Notes.
 Adding notes to a donor’s profile can be a simple, but powerful, reminder of meaningful interactions – either positive or negative.
 This could include an event incident, meeting notes, or a phone call.

-Similarly, fundraising features to look for in your donor management software are:
+Features to look for in your donor management software:

 2. Make the most of your donation tools

 An effective donation software can improve donor retention by helping you coordinate outreach.
-Fundraising software helps your nonprofit raise more money with less effort, freeing up time and money that can be used on the fundraising campaign itself.
+Nonprofit CRM software helps your nonprofit raise more money with less effort, freeing up time and money that can be used on the fundraising campaign itself.

 By making the most of your donation tools, you’re one step ahead of the competition.

-Your donation software should allow you to cleanly store important donor data like:
+Your donation software should allow you to clearly store the following important donor data.

-Person of whom the donation is in honor or memory
+• Person of whom the donation is in honor or memory of

 Not only is using donation software a great way to revamp your fundraising approach, but you can also improve the donor experience with appealing campaign pages, easy-to-use forms, and much more.